Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Air Gap
 -------

-The :py:meth:`~.InstrumentContext.air_gap` method tells the pipette to draw in air before or after a liquid.
+The :py:meth:`.InstrumentContext.air_gap` method tells the pipette to draw in air before or after a liquid.
 Creating an air gap helps keep liquids from seeping out of a pipette after drawing it from a well.
 This method includes arguments that let you control the amount of air to aspirate and the pipette's height (in mm) above the well.
 By default, the pipette moves 5 mm above a well before aspirating air.
-Calling this method without any arguments uses the remaining volume in the pipette tip for the air gap.
-Let's look at a few examples.
+Calling :py:meth:`~.InstrumentContext.air_gap` without any arguments uses the entire remaining volume in the pipette.

 This example aspirates 200 µL of air 5 mm above the current well::